grinnellm/SpawnIndex/.github/ISSUE_TEMPLATE/bug.md

 **Additional context**

-Add any other context about the issue.
+Any other context about the issue.